Experience Micro Frontend

 Create an app

-First, clarify the routing mode of the main application create a conventional routing main application or create a self-controlled routing main application
+First, clarify the routing mode of the main application create a file-based routing main App or create a self-controlled main App

-In this experience we will create two sub-applications Table and Dashboard for the main application (Table is reduced routing, Dashboard is self-controlled routing)
+In this tutorial we will create two sub-applications Table and Dashboard for the main application (Table is reduced routing, Dashboard is self-controlled routing)

 File-based Routing Main App